sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 Instructors can upload, delete, and modify files, as well as create buckets.
 Students can only download files from the S3 bucket uploaded by instructors and cannot create buckets.

 #### NOTE: Login with the user credentials that have been provided to Students by the Instructor.
+[Student Login](markdown/aws-loin.md)

 ### 4. IAM Roles